Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Data Collection

-Aligning data from diverse sensors ensures that the temporal aspects of the collected sensor data are synchronized, enabling accurate fusion and interpretation of information.
-In the IAMCV dataset, the synchronization was achieved using two methods:

-\begin{itemize} \item Synchronization via hardware: This type of synchronization involves a dedicated hardware box that generates six trigger signals for both the \gls{LIDAR}s and cameras \cite{its-vehicle}.
-This mechanism already ensures that the three \gls{LIDAR} beams align with the front of the vehicle simultaneously upon camera triggers.
-However, timestamps were assigned when frames were received by the computer running \gls{ROS} and later adjusted in an offline process.
-This ensured that, for each point cloud, the timestamp accurately corresponded to the moment when the \gls{LIDAR} beam was directed towards the front of the vehicle.
-This process occurred during midscan for the central and left \gls{LIDAR}s, and at the initiation of the scan for the right one.

-\item Synchronization via software: Establishing a trigger signal for car state variables and GPS, was not practicable.
-Consequently, data acquisition and timestamp assignment occurred at the point of frame reception in the computer operating \gls{ROS}.
-A latency ranging from 0ms to 30ms was observed during this process.
+Synchronizing data from different sensors is an important step in creating high-quality datasets for research on autonomous vehicles.
+Thus, the accuracy and robustness are improved.
+In the IAMCV dataset, the synchronization was achieved using two methods: \begin{itemize} \item Synchronization by hardware: A hardware box generated six trigger signals for the \gls{LIDAR}s and cameras \cite{its-vehicle}.
+Through this process, it is guaranteed that the three \gls{LIDAR} beams point to the front of the vehicle simultaneously when the cameras are triggered.
+However, the timestamps are assigned at the moment the frames are received in the computer running \gls{ROS} and then edited in an offline process to guarantee that for every point cloud, the timestamp corresponds to the moment when the beam was pointing to the front of the vehicle.
+This is at midscan for the \gls{LIDAR}s in the center and the left and at the beginning of the scan for the one on the right. \item Synchronization by software: In the case of the car state variables and the GPS, it was not possible to connect a trigger signal; thus, the data were acquired and the timestamps were assigned at the moment the frames were received in the computer running \gls{ROS}.
+Some latency between 0ms and 30ms was measured for this procedure. \end{itemize}